external-facing

 decrease in local component usage - meaning less users are needing to make their own custom component solutions

 Adoption is only one (small!) piece of the puzzle.
 Whether it’s giving guidance on usage, talking through component edits and enhancements, or identifying new components to add, communication is the pillar of continued success with our library.
-To create open communication with our Assisted Account Opening teams post-release, we set up a standing biweekly meeting where the teams walk through current efforts and ask any questions they might have about specific components or how others are solving for similar problems.
-For all CAMP library users, we facilitate office hours for specific design questions and have a teams feedback channel if they need more immediate responses.
+To create open communication with our Assisted Account Opening teams post-release, we set up a standing biweekly meeting where the teams walk through current efforts and ask about library components or patterns.
+My team facilitates office hours with all library users and has a feedback chat if they need more immediate responses.
 We also send users a quarterly survey to better understand our strengths and where we need to improve.
 All of these methods of communication and feedback have created a community that strengthens our platform and overarching experiences for Chase users.

 Adoption is only one (small!) piece of the puzzle.
 Whether it’s giving guidance on usage, talking through component edits and enhancements, or identifying new components to add, communication is the pillar of continued success with our library.
-To create open communication with our Assisted Account Opening teams post-release, we set up a standing biweekly meeting where the teams walk through current efforts and ask any questions they might have about specific components or how others are solving for similar problems.
-For all CAMP library users, we facilitate office hours for specific design questions and have a teams feedback channel if they need more immediate responses.
+To create open communication with our Assisted Account Opening teams post-release, we set up a standing biweekly meeting where the teams walk through current efforts and ask about library components or patterns.
+My team facilitates office hours with all library users and has a feedback chat if they need more immediate responses.
 We also send users a quarterly survey to better understand our strengths and where we need to improve.
 All of these methods of communication and feedback have created a community that strengthens our platform and overarching experiences for Chase users.

 daily teams feedback channel